 The two societies amalgamated again and became known as the Oxford Dramatic and Operatic Society.
 Their first production was Merrie England, performed at The New Theatre.

 The Oxford Operatic Society was reformed, largely due to the efforts of Percy Walters, George Walker and Bill Sawyer.
 The first production again was Merrie England, performed at The Oxford Town Hall.
-After five further productions the society took the momentous step of moving to in Beaumont Street.
+Five further productions were produced at this venue.